thewb/passgen/README.md

 ### passgen

-passgen is a swift password generator that creates a 32 character password and places it in the macos clipboard
+passgen is a password generator written in swift that creates a 32 character passwords and places each one in the macos clipboard

 * build with xcode